The Night Before (2015 film): Plot

-Meeting back at a subway station, the tension between the friends explodes as Ethan reveals that he and Isaac know Chris' sudden success is due to steroids, and Chris reveals that he and Isaac think Ethan is lost.
-Despite their revelations, the friends go to the Nutcracker Ball.
-Chris learns that his teammates did not need the marijuana he struggled to obtain, and they mock him for a video shot earlier with Isaac and Ethan.
-Isaac retrieves his phone, learning Sarah never revealed his video message.
-Ethan finds Diana and spontaneously proposes to her in front of the entire party due to Miley Cyrus' encouragement.
-While she accepts publicly, she declines in private, saying that he only proposed out of fear of losing his friends and being alone.
+Meeting back at the subway station, the tension between the friends explodes as Ethan reveals that they know Chris' sudden success is due to steroids, and Chris reveals that he and Isaac think Ethan is lost and not doing anything with his life.
+Nevertheless, the friends go to the Nutcracker Ball.
+Chris learns that his teammates did not need the marijuana he struggled to obtain, and mock him.
+Ethan meets Miley Cyrus, under whose encouragement he spontaneously proposes to Diana in front of the entire party.
+While she accepts publicly, Diana angrily declines in private, saying that he only proposed out of fear of being alone.

-Ashamed, Ethan goes to the roof where he finds Mr. Green, who reveals that he is the creator and host of the Nutcracker Ball.
-After experiencing a memory of his friends initiating their yearly ritual, Ethan rejoins Chris and Isaac, who have been thrown out after an altercation with Chris' teammates.
+Ashamed and hurt, Ethan goes to the roof where he finds Mr. Green, who reveals that he is the creator of the Nutcracker Ball.
+Ethan believes his friends no longer need him but Mr. Green makes him experience the memory of his friends creating their yearly ritual that first Christmas after Ethan lost his parents.
+Ethan then finds Chris and Isaac calling for him after being thrown out due to an altercation with Chris' teammates.

-As morning dawns, the friends reconcile just as Isaac receives a message that Betsy is in labor.
-Rushing to the hospital in Mr. Green's car, they discover it was a false alarm.
+As morning dawns, the friends reconcile.
 Mr. Green is revealed to be an angel, helping the friends in order to earn his wings.
-Isaac shows his wife the video, and she admits she is also scared about becoming a parent.
+At the hospital after a false labor alarm, Isaac shows his wife the video; she finds it funny and admits she is also scared about becoming a parent.

-The trio spend Christmas at Isaac's, after which Chris has dinner with his mother and admits to his steroid use.
-Ethan goes to Diana's, where he apologizes for his behavior and commitment anxiety.
-Admitting that she has missed him, Diana accepts his request to finally meet her parents.
+The trio spend Christmas at Isaac's.
+Chris admits to his steroid use to his mother.
+Ethan goes to Diana's, where he apologizes for his commitment anxiety.
+Diana accepts his request to finally meet her parents.

-One year later, the friends and their loved ones spend Christmas together.
-Isaac's baby cannot sleep, so the trio serenade her.
+One year later, the trio and their loved ones spend Christmas together.
+Isaac's baby cannot sleep, so the friends serenade her.